Seitenbau/stu/README.md

 Then the project can be imported as eclipse projects.
 Please be sure to use the code-conventions-sb-testing.xml file from src/eclipse folder.

 If you want to use the example project it is required to execute the main method of the Generator class once.
-By doing this the DSL and related model classe sare generated.
+By doing this the DSL and related model classes are generated.